 “In this systematic review and decision analysis of elective induction of labor, we found that overall elective induction of labor as compared to expectant management of the pregnancy was associated with an approximately 20 percent reduction in the rate of cesarean delivery and a 50 percent reduction in the presence of meconium in the amniotic fluid.”

 This conclusion was also based on women at week 41 or beyond gestation.

 Dr. Scheinberg vaginal rejuvenation surgeon, suggested I read an article reported in the American Journal of Obstetrics & Gynecology of a study performed concluded that

 “The use of the Foley catheter for preinduction cervical ripening does not appear to increase the risk of preterm birth in a subsequent pregnancy.”

-So, the only conclusions from the gynecolofist near me is that I can draw based on my research is that the procedure is overall relatively safe and effective when applied properly and it does not seem to adversely affect follow on pregnancies.
+So, the only conclusions from the gynecolofist near me is that I can draw based on my research that the procedure is overall relatively safe and effective when applied properly and it does not seem to adversely affect follow on pregnancies.

 I found no data at all regarding any harm to the baby despite the fact that the balloon is inflated between the cervix and the top of the babies head that is in the cervical canal.